asreimer/lmfit2/docs/install.rst

 Test the C binary
 -----------------

-To make sure that the installation went alright, you can execute a unit test located in `${BASEPATH}/lmfit2/C/tests`:
+To make sure that the installation was successful, you can execute a unit test located in `${BASEPATH}/lmfit2/C/tests`:

 .. code-block:: bash